grantas33/Bluetooth-scanner/my_project/README.md

 A Symfony project created on November 24, 2018, 9:41 pm.

 This project requires Docker to be installed.
+This project uses BluetoothView to detect Bluetooth devices on Windows OS supporting Bluetooth connection.

 Start the containers from root directory: `docker-compose up`